lamarck2008/mac-dev-setup/README.md

 **Note**: On a Mac, it is important to remember to add `.DS_Store` (a hidden OS X system file that's put in folders) to your `.gitignore` files.
 You can take a look at this repository's [.gitignore](https://github.com/nicolashery/mac-dev-setup/blob/master/.gitignore) file for inspiration.

+## AWS

+The AWS command line tool is pretty handy especially when want to download files from S3 storage.
+Here's the link to the installation page: http://docs.aws.amazon.com/cli/latest/userguide/installing.html.

 ## Sublime Text

 With the terminal, the text editor is a developer's most important tool.
 Everyone has their preferences, but unless you're a hardcore [Vim](http://en.wikipedia.org/wiki/Vim_(text_editor)) user, a lot of people are going to tell you that [Sublime Text](http://www.sublimetext.com/) is currently the best one out there.